calasius/calasius.github.io/_posts/2020-06-02-linear-model-cost-function.md

 $$RSS$$ is a funtion of the dataset, different datasets give us different cost functions.
 In this case is a function of two parameters $$\beta_{1}$$ y $$\beta_{2}$$.

-The then plot the two dimensional cost function in this way
+Then they plot the three dimensional cost function in this way

 ![cost_function](/images/linear_cost_function/plot_cost_function.png){:class="img-responsive"}